 In this example, Zapier will fill in the information fields in ActiveCampaign's contact list:

 When you click on the Continue button, you will be redirected to another test step.
 Proceed to test to see if everything works right.

 Go to your ActiveCampaign account to check the result:

 If configurations are correct, there will be no errors, and you can turn your Zap on!

-After you have enabled the Zap, every time when the buyer purchases a product at CopeCart, a corresponding record appears in your ActiveCampaign account.
+After you have enabled the Zap, whenever the buyer purchases a product at CopeCart, a corresponding record appears in your ActiveCampaign account.
 In this example, a new account is created in a corresponding list: